NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Basin Space

 A standard sump pump basin is 30 inches deep by about 18 inches to 24 inches across, giving it a capacity of around 26 to 30 gallons.
-A smaller basin causes the unit to work harder, as it will fill more quickly, causing the unit to turn on more often.
+A sump pump placed in a smaller basin will have to work harder, as the basin will fill more quickly, causing the unit to turn on more often.
 Different submersible sump pumps require different minimum basin sizes.
 Those sizes can vary significantly, ranging from 7 inches to 16 inches, so make sure you purchase a submersible pump that will fit the basin in your home.

 Core Material

 As with any motorized tool or appliance, durability is always an important factor to consider.
 Sump pumps are built with a surprisingly wide variety of materials.
-More affordable pumps are made with high-grade plastic that resists wear, while higher-end sump pumps feature stainless steel or heavy cast iron construction.
-Stainless steel has anti-corrosion properties, while cast iron maximizes cooling ability to better distribute heat from the motor.
+More affordable pumps are made with high-grade plastic that resists wear, while higher-end sump pumps feature stainless steel or heavy cast-iron constructions.
+Stainless steel has anti-corrosive properties, while cast iron’s efficient cooling abilities help better distribute heat from the motor.

 The interior of a sump pump is just as important.
-Impellers, the fan-like mechanism that draws water into the pump, can be plastic or stainless steel, with the latter being the more durable of the two.
-The shaft that spins the impeller should be made of steel for long lasting functionality.
+Impellers—the fan-like mechanisms that draw water into the pump—can be made of plastic or stainless steel, with the latter being the more durable of the two.
+The shaft that spins the impeller should be made of steel for long-lasting functionality.

 Power Source

 Most sump pumps are electric-powered and feature 9-amp motors.
 Some energy-efficient sump pumps will operate at about half that amperage, saving you electricity and money.
-Battery backup sump pumps operate off of a 75-amp hour battery, which provides enough power to operate at a reduced pumping rate for a few hours before a recharge is needed.
-Combination sump pumps are electric-powered with a 75-amp battery backup that springs into action in a power outage.
+Battery backup sump pumps operate off of a 75 amp hours (Ah) battery, which provides enough power to operate at a reduced pumping rate for a few hours before a recharge is needed.
+Combination sump pumps are electric-powered with a 75 Ah battery backup that springs into action in a power outage.

 Horsepower

-Sump pumps range in power from ⅓ horsepower to 1 horsepower.
-The principle here is simple.
-The more powerful the motor, the more gallons of water per hour (GPH) the pump can remove.
-If you have a moderate to low accumulation of water in your basement, then a low flow ⅓-hp pump should suffice.
-However, if your basement is prone to flooding, it’s best to invest in a more powerful 1-hp sump pump.
+Sump pumps typically range in power from ⅓ hp to 1 hp.
+The principle here is simple: the more powerful the motor, the more gallons of water per hour the pump can remove.
+If you have a moderate to low accumulation of water in your basement, then a low-flow ⅓ hp pump should suffice.
+However, if your basement is prone to flooding, it’s best to invest in a more powerful 1 hp sump pump.

 No-Screen Intake

 When a basement floods, it typically isn’t with crystal clear water.
 Usually, there is a fair amount of debris floating in it.
-The sump pump trying to keep your basement dry will inevitably suck that debris into it.
+While straining to keep your basement dry, the sump pump will inevitably suck that debris into it.
 Lower-end sump pump brands feature screens that filter out this material.
 That helps keep debris out of the impeller, but screens also eventually clog, reducing the pump’s ability to move water until you manually clean it.

 Some pumps feature no-screen intakes that can process that solid material and eject it along with the water.
 These higher-end pumps are worth the additional investment if you have a basement that floods periodically.